glouppe/talk-eurohpc2021/talk.md

 - This is hard and computationally costly.
   - Need to run simulator up to millions of times
   - Simulator execution and MCMC inference are sequential
+  - MCMC has "burn-in" and autocorrelation.
-- ... but we can amortize the cost of inference using **deep learning**.
+- But we can amortize the cost of inference using **deep learning**.

 ---